kehantan/labbook/docs/protein/purification.rst

 **Lysis buffer**

-In this protocol, we need at least 25 mL of lysis buffer, so prepare around 30 mL should be sufficient for 1 round of purification.
+* In this protocol, we need at least 25 mL of lysis buffer, so prepare around 30 mL should be sufficient for 1 round of purification.
+* It is best to prepare PMSF and lysozyme stock before use.
+By personal experience, storing PMSF and lysozyme stock in freezer for future use can have some detrimental effect on purification of protease.

 +-------------------------------+--------------+--------+
 |                               | Stock        | 30 mL  |